Trails in Dagmar Park

 Trail surfaces vary from gravel to hard-packed sand, with some sections having softer sand.
 In wet weather, the trails may be slippery in patches, as there are roots and moss in the trails.

 From the parking area, there is an approximately 350-metre trail leading to Dagmar’s spring.
 The first part of the trail is easily accessible.
+The rest of the trail is steep and has stairs with a handrail.
 There, you can stop and look out over the spring and its beautiful, fairy tale-like setting.

 Stone monument commemorating the visit by the Czar and Czarina

 If you want to see the source up close, there are sturdy stairways with handrails that lead down to Dagmar’s spring and the monument.

 An approximately 500-metre trail leads to Kejsarbordet, or the “Czar’s Table”.
 The trail is demanding due to roots, sand and rugged terrain.
 Assistants are recommended for visitors in wheelchairs.

 Bring along a picnic basket, just like the Czar and Czarina did in their day, find a nice spot to sit and enjoy the fabulously beautiful setting.